JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 (leans in)
 Bore me, presume beyond your station, and this kingdom will remind you how short a fall power really is.

-Adrian’s grin twitches, caught between laughter and fear.
+Adrian’s grin twitches, caught between laughter and something else.
+Uncertainty?
 He checks Cadence’s eyes — she’s silent, unsure which way to lean.

 (HOLD.
 Dark Techno music is louder.
 Let the tension build. )